CDAGaming/CraftPresence-Wow-Edition/README.md

 Note: In v1.5.5 and Above, KeyBinds are now customized in the Accessibility Settings in the Config Gui, and not the normal controls menu

-*   `Open Config Gui` - KeyBind to Open the CraftPresence ConfigGui (Default: GRAVE/TILDE Key)
+*   `Open Config Gui` - KeyBind to open the CraftPresence Config Gui (Default: GRAVE/TILDE Key)

 ## Placeholders
-In some Configuration Areas, CraftPresence provides some placeholders to make things easier:
+In some configuration areas, CraftPresence provides some placeholders to make things easier:

 Keep in mind the following:

-*   In v1.6.0 and Above, You can now define where in the Rich Presence the Messages should go
+*   In v1.6.0 and above, you can now define where in the Rich Presence the messages should go
-*   Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues with recognizing them on v1.5.x and below
+*   Placeholders are not case-sensitive, but should be entered lowercase to prevent issues with recognizing them on v1.5.x and below
 *   As of v1.6.8, you can now also use minified versions of placeholders, which are trimmed down to a length of 4; `&DIM&` and `&DIMENSION&` are the same in this case

 ___